itmuvunyi/submission_reminder_app_itmuvunyi/ride/README.md

 ## Troubleshooting

-- If database connection fails, check credentials in `my_conn`.
+- If the database connection fails, check credentials in `my_conn`.
 - Ensure MySQL service is running.
-- If geolocation lookup fails, check internet connection.
+- If geolocation lookup fails, check the internet connection.

 ## Contributing